emma-wilson/syrf_userguide/stage-settings.md

 ## Review Mode

-Under "Review Mode", project administrators can configure various settings for stages with screening and annotation, such as: include and decide which capabilities to add to your stage, e.g. screening, annotation and data extraction, by selecting these modes using the check boxes.
+Under "Review Mode", project administrators can configure various settings for stages with screening and annotation, such as: include and decide which capabilities to add to your stage, e.g. screening, annotation and data extraction, by selecting these modes using the checkboxes.

 ### Screening
 Screening Settings can be edited by clicking the link ‘Click for editing screening settings’.
 If you choose both screening and annotation, you will be asked to choose how to combine these tasks under "Study Selection Settings".